projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 also exist.
 Secure world can access Normal world's memory, but Normal world cannot access Secure world's memory.

-SOS_VM domain
+Service VM domain
-   The SOS_VM domain is created when the hypervisor creates the VM for the Service OS.
+   The Service VM domain is created when the hypervisor creates the Service VM.

-   IOMMU uses the EPT table of Normal world of SOS_VM as the address translation structures for the devices in the SOS_VM domain.
-The Normal world's EPT table of SOS_VM doesn't include the memory resource of the hypervisor and Secure worlds (if any exists).
-So the devices in SOS_VM domain can't access the memory belonging to the hypervisor or secure worlds.
+   IOMMU uses the Normal world's EPT table of the Service VM as the address translation structures for the devices in the Service VM domain.
+The Normal world's EPT table of the Service VM doesn't include the memory resource of the hypervisor and Secure worlds (if any exists).
+The devices in the Service VM domain can't access the memory belonging to the hypervisor or Secure worlds.

 Other domains
-   Other VM domains will be created when the hypervisor creates the User OS.
-   One domain for each User OS.
+   Other VM domains are created when the hypervisor creates User VMs, one domain for each User VM.

-   IOMMU uses the EPT table of the Normal world of a VM as the address translation structures for the devices in the domain.
-The Normal world's EPT table of the VM only allows devices to access the memory allocated for the Normal world of the VM.
+   IOMMU uses the Normal world's EPT table of a VM as the address translation structures for the devices in the domain.
+The Normal world's EPT table of the VM allows devices to access only the memory allocated for the Normal world of the VM.

 Page-Walk Coherency